4044ever/duolingo-chinese-dictionary/README.md

 Why the data is called something with `pairs`?
 Because a created a Duolingo like pairs game for my personal use.
 But the data is ideentical to the dictionary.

+How often you update?
+I am still active on the Chinese lessons and will update the files every few days.
+My aim is one unit a day.
+So I might be through some time in March 2026.

 How can I let you know any error or missing word?
 Use the `Issues` tab to leave a message.
 If you see a missing word please post the Chinese characters, and unit where you found it (i.e.  水, 1-1), I will add Pinyin or English